amrit765/java-fundamentals/04-functions & methods/README.md

 ## 🚀 Next Step

-Moving forward to: ➡️ Arrays in Java
+Moving forward to: ➡️ Patterns in Java